 Metsä Group’s CEO changed on 1 July 2025, when the current CEO, Jussi Vanhanen, started in the position.

 A short and long-term incentive can be paid to the President and CEO by decision of the Board of Directors.
-In 2025 the maximum level of remuneration available in the short-term incentive scheme is, accounting for Metsä Group's EBIT multiplier 93.75% of the fixed annual salary.
-The reward is based on Metsä Group's operating result (40% weighting), Metsä Group´s sustainability target (10% weighting) and the strategic goals defined by the Board of Directors (50% weighting) as well as the realisation of Metsä Group's EBIT multiplier.
-The potential reward shall be paid in March 2026 in proportion to the time spent in the role.
-The CEO is included in the 2023–2027 long-term performance plan for the 2025–2027 performance period.
+In 2026 the maximum level of remuneration available in the short-term incentive scheme is, accounting for Metsä Group's EBIT multiplier 112.5% of the fixed annual salary.
+The reward is based on Metsä Group's operating result (40% weighting), Metsä Group´s sustainability target (10% weighting), Metsä Group Cost Savings target (20% weighting) and the strategic goals defined by the Board of Directors (30% weighting) as well as the realisation of Metsä Group's EBIT multiplier.
+The potential reward shall be paid in March 2027.
+The CEO is included in the 2023–2027 long-term performance plan for the 2025–2027 performance period and 2026–2030 long-term performance plan for the 2026–2028 performance period.
 More detailed information is available on the long-term remuneration website.

 The terms of CEO Jussi Vanhanen’s employment are defined in a written executive contract approved by the Board.
 The notice period under the contract is six months.
 If the company terminates the employment, Vanhanen is entitled to severance pay equivalent to 12 months’ total salary.
 No severance is paid if Vanhanen resigns voluntarily.